Top 5 Checklist for Enterprise Search

 2. Consider the Speed and Accuracy of the Results

 In order for your enterprise search engine to be effective, it must deliver results quickly and accurately.
-The data must be carefully indexed so that users can find what they’re looking for in the most efficient manner possible.
+The data must index carefully so that users can find what they’re looking for in the most efficient manner possible.
 Make sure that the solution you are considering has enough storage space so that no relevant information gets left out during searches.

 3. Investigate User Interface Design